0n0w1c/grubefi-rpi4/README.md

 4) makepkg -sic

-5) Configure the UEFI on reboot, after each install/upgrade:
+5) Configure the UEFI on reboot, after each install/upgrade

+The UEFI Firmware (RPI_EFI.fd) saves the settings inside the file itself. \
+Each time the firmware is upgraded, all settings will be reset to the default. \
+So you must reconfigure the settings:
+  - disable 3GB RAM limit
+  - set ACPI + Devicetree
+  - set boot order (if needed)

 - - - -
 #### Guide to the UEFI Firmware ####